oskarbarcz/adsb-receiver-api/README.md

 >
 > It will execute the `npm run lint` command in the container shell.

-To shut down the containers run:
+To shut the containers run:

 ```shell
 docker compose down